Notice

 MSC SCONA is regularly successful at bringing together students from over 20 universities, including internationally.

+MSC SCONA 71’s price is $135 The above prices are for the conference only (February 11 – 14).
 The International Strategic Crisis Negotiation Exercise (ISCNE) is a pre-conference simulation on February 11-12 that we highly recommend all delegates attend.
 It costs an additional $35.

 Conference covers all fees and materials for the conference, some meals, transportation in Bryan College Station, and usually a t-shirt.
 For virtual attendees, a lower cost is provided to account for the lack of meals and other amenities only an in-person experience can provide.

-Travel to the BCS area is not covered in the conference cost.
+Travel to the Bryan/College Station area is not covered in the conference cost.
 Delegates should expect to cover 1-2 meals per day on their own, and are encouraged to bring spending money for a few free time opportunities.
 Of course, virtual attendees need not consider travel and are on their own for all meals.

-There are a variety of options for travel into the Bryan/College Station Area.
-Easterwood Airport services American and United Airlines.
+There are a variety of options for travel into the Bryan/College Station Area. services American and United Airlines.
 Additionally, Greyhound runs from most major cities to Bryan at the Roy Miller Parking Garage.
 Houston also has a shuttle from both HOU and IAH to College Station for about $40.
+Of course, driving is an option; however, this presents to added cost of parking.
+See the links below!

 As we start early in the morning and end late in the evening, it’s best to schedule travel to arrive the night before and depart the morning after conference.